Chia-Network/chia-docs/docs/05block-validation/block-validation.md

 # 5.1 Block Validation
 Block validation in Chia is composed of two parts: header validation and body validation.

 The header validation performs consensus algorithm-related checks, such as proof of space and time, signage points and infusion points, previous block hashes, foliage hashes, and timestamps.
 Notably, it does not validate any CLVM, coin spends, or signatures.
-Usually, light clients will want to validate headers but not the body for efficiency.
+Usually, for efficiency, light clients will want to validate headers but not the body.

 Body validation entails running all puzzles for spent coins, reading the coin database, verifying signatures, checking for duplicate or invalid removals and additions, etc.